engrnvd/laravel-crud-generator/README.md

-# NVD CRUD Generator for Laravel 5.4.*
+# NVD CRUD Generator for Laravel 5.4.* with Admin LTE support

 CRUD generator for Laravel 5.4.*
 - [Screenshots](#screenshots)